pantor/frankx/README.md

 m6 = PositionHold(5.0)
 ```

-To apply a motion to the robot, just call
+The real robot can be moved by applying a motion to the robot using `move`:
 ```python
 robot.move(m1)
 robot.move(m2)